La Valera

-La Valera was a Spanish dancer of the early twentieth century.
+La Valera (died 1973) was a Spanish dancer of the early twentieth century.

 Background

 When she toured with her "Spanish Dance" her publicity claimed she was a famous Spanish dancer and singer who at the age of 15 was the premier danseuse at the Teatro Real in Madrid.
 More credible accounts indicate she was born Hazel Wolf to a traveling salesman and his wife and claimed Portland as her home town.
 Accounts of her divorce give her married name as Mrs. Hazel Gertrude Phipps, daughter of Mrs. Marie Dowd.
 Phipps married her when she was a student at St. Margaret's, San Mateo.
 She reportedly "returned" to Spain as a teenager.

 Exotic Dancer

 She relocated to San Francisco and by 1909 had signed to tour on the Orpheum Circuit, Inc. In a Los Angeles engagement La Valera presented a Kirmess dance during a production of Cupid At Home, at the Orpheum Theater.

 Often she imitated Rita Sacchetto, a German-born Spanish dancer.
 Some of the dances she performed were originated by Carmencita.
 Others were taken from peasant dances.
 As Rita, La Valera performed a toreador dance, draped in a large black cape.
 She depicted the fear of the bullfight and the danger faced by the torero precisely.
 Her attire was black and gold like the jewelry of Toledo, Spain.
 She designed all of her own costumes.

 She performed at the American Music Hall in New York City in May 1910.
 In 1914 she appeared at the Colonial Theater owned by Benjamin Franklin Keith.
 In this New York show she was paired with Melvin Stokes in A Dash of Spanish.
 Will Rogers, the Oklahoma cowboy, was also on the bill.

 In June 1915 La Valera joined the Mission Play performers who gave presentations at the Pasadena Playhouse.
 In September of the same year she introduced a new dance called the El Pandoro at San Gabriel, California.
 She learned it from La Belle Ortega, a legendary Spanish dancer who was retired.